Secluded Yurt – Idris

 Tips for searching for availability

-Choose dark green squares to check in.
-To meet minimum stay requirements in peak season/bank holidays, you must search for 3 nights from Friday check in or 4 nights from Monday check in.
-Friday check ins for week long bookings only during school summer holidays.
-For shorter stays last minute or week long bookings or please call.

-Tips for searching for availability

 Click on dark green squares for check in date and search for 3 nights from Friday check in or 4 nights from Monday check in.
 Friday check ins for week long bookings only during school summer holidays.
 For shorter stays last minute or week long bookings or please call.